Shopify/shopify-cli/README.md

 ```

 ## Running Scripts in a development environment
-By default, `temp-shopify-app-cli` uses the production version of [Script Service](https://github.com/Shopify/script-service).
+By default, `temp-shopify-app-cli` talks with Script Service proxed through Partners with the production version of [Script Service](https://github.com/Shopify/script-service) and [Partners](https://github.com/Shopify/partners).
 If you want to run scripts in your local dev environment instead, then do the following:

-1. Set the environment variable `SCRIPT_SERVICE_URL`.
-You can add this variable to your bash profile (or you can set it temporarily when you're doing development work):

-    ```bash
-    export SCRIPT_SERVICE_URL=https://script-service.myshopify.io
-    ```
+1. Set env variable `SHOPIFY_APP_CLI_LOCAL_PARTNERS=1`

+1. Set up `partners` and all it's dependencies locally

 2. Run `script-service` locally.
 Refer to the `script-service` [README](https://github.com/Shopify/script-service) for instructions.